The Patent Office Fire of 1836

 In the early morning hours of December 15, as Post Office workers wrapped up their long workday, they gathered the ashes from the stoves and placed them in a wooden box in a basement room that also stored firewood for the adjacent Patent Office.
 Live embers among the ashes continued to smolder until they burned through the box and lit up the stored firewood.

-When it came to fight the flames, all the local citizens could do was form a bucket brigade, which proved no match for a fire that had spread throughout the three-story structure.
+When it came to fighting the flames, all the local citizens could do was form a bucket brigade, which proved no match for a fire that had spread throughout the three-story structure.

 No one was injured, but the losses proved more than the city or the nation could bear.
 An estimated 7,000 models, 9,000 drawings of pending and patented inventions, and the file histories of thousands of patents that had been granted in the previous 46 years were destroyed.
 Post Office employees were able to save their documents since they were stored at the other end of the building.